subllings/real-estate-price-predictor/README.md

 This cloud architecture is robust, production-ready, and easy to maintain, ideal for both development and operational use at scale.

+# REACT Frontend – Real Estate Price Prediction

-# How to clean and reinstall node_modules
+## How to clean and reinstall node_modules

 If you're using Git Bash or PowerShell, use standard Unix commands: